groupoasys/DRO_CONDITIONAL_TRIMMINGS/README.md

   *  Other related and complementary numerical tests :
-  * [Case varying the side information](https://drive.google.com/drive/folders/1K3nKyZbqEQBDPp2ThtRYr-vRCqCiBhle?usp=sharing): In this case the sample corresponding to muestra_real_conjunta[indices[0]] ( for each value of N considered, indices[0] contains the indices of the sample fo size N ) is chosen.
-Note that in this case the sample is fixed and we vary the side information (we consider 200 samples of the z-distribution which are located in the file "zdatasamples_variando.csv").
+  * [Case varying the side information](https://drive.google.com/drive/folders/1K3nKyZbqEQBDPp2ThtRYr-vRCqCiBhle?usp=sharing): In this case, the sample corresponding to muestra_real_conjunta[indices[0]] ( for each value of N considered, indices[0] contains the indices of the sample for size N ) is chosen.
+Note that, in this case the sample is fixed and we vary the side information (we consider 200 samples of the z-distribution which are located in the file "zdatasamples_variando.csv").
 The files entitled "muestra_dist_realindex.csv" in the folder "conditional_distributions" are the conditional distributions corresponding to the index from 0 to 199  of the features as the side information used to compute the performance metrics.
   * [Case alpha>0, additional numerical experiments at the Supplemental Material](https://drive.google.com/drive/folders/1uNYYbg6FK1PSViV43zLc0yQbHnF2VdZN?usp=sharing): In this case, the file "muestra_real_conjunta_alfapos.csv"  contains the data of the joint probability distribution.
 The files "indices_alphaposN.csv" contains the indices of the sample of size N used in the numerical experiments.

 The folder Codes contains the codes used in the numerical experiments.